Skip to main content

 Our pets become infected with tapeworms through ingesting an intermediate host.
 The most common species is known as the Flea Tapeworm, as this parasite is transmitted from the body of a flea.

-For more help understanding this ectoparasite, our Guide to Fleas.
+For more help understanding this ectoparasite, watch our Flea Guide.

 How Often Should I Worm My Pet?